01dnot/BoulderDash/OVERVIEW.md

 #The step method

 Each object have a step()-method that gets called by BDMap.
 This updates the objects and their positions.
 Works as the framerate in the game.
+In the step method most of the game logic is executed.

 #The diamond falling feature
 - If falling, a timeout start lasting 3 steps before fall starts.
 - It checks that the falling object isnt on the lowest possible row.
 - Then it start falling if the tile under itself is either BDEmpty, or a killable object.

+#Fancy Rocks/Diamonds
+The falling rocks/diamonds is a feature that makes rocks and diamonds thats is on top of other rocks, diamonds or walls fall to the side if there is an empty tile to their side and the position under their side.
+If this is the case on both side of the rock.
+It falls to a random side.

 #Animations
 The animations images is kept inside the objects.
-The image of an object gets updated in every step, and that creates the animation.
+The image of an object gets changed by the animationCounter in every step, and that creates the animation.
+The image is sent to the GUI using the getColor() method.

 #Sounds
-The sounds implemented in the objects as an optional, and gets played of through the prepareMove methods.
+All moving objects can make sounds.
+It is made Optional and is send from the Objects in the prepareMove methods.

+#Why we need the getPosition() method

 #Assets credits
 Credits to Czirkos Zoltan for the sound. [source](https://bitbucket.org/czirkoszoltan/gdash)